 Trish Propson is a California native who now makes her home in Northeastern Wisconsin.
-She has two adult daughters, a new son-in-law and two adult sons.
+She is married with two adult daughters, a new son-in-law and two adult sons.
 She holds degrees in Communication, Sociology, Design and Marketing.
 Trish owns Cornerstone Communications Company, where she provides Marketing and Communication services to non-profit and ministry organizations, and start-up businesses.

 Trish has published two books, Raising Little Women of God: A discipleship journey for mothers and daughters and Connecting with Christ at Passover: A Symbolic Seder Experience.
 She has also co-authored books for Bethany House, Baker Publishing, and Guideposts.
 Trish writes a monthly rekenekt newspaper column, helping people connect with hope across generations.

 Growing up in a broken and abusive home, she lived in a volatile world of anger, sexual abuse, and atheism.
 God saved her at the age of 25 and she has devoted her life to serving Him.
 She is passionate about knowing God and helping others find healing and purpose for their lives.

 Trish is an ordained Crisis Response Chaplain and serves as a conference and retreat speaker for women, teens, and families.
 She brings animated and inspiring teaching to topics that people long to hear and devotes many of her speaking programs to the area of life dear to her heart - the mother daughter relationship.